Updated 2026large-breed guide

 Protect the coat.

-The Irish Setter's long silky coat is prone to tangling and breakage.
-Look for dog harnesses with smooth, snag-free surfaces and avoid rough materials like raw velcro.
+The Irish Setter's long silky coat tangles and breaks easily.
+Look for dog harnesses with smooth, snag-free surfaces and avoid raw velcro at all costs.

 Budget for replacement.

-Even the best products wear out faster with a very-high dog like the Irish Setter.
-Factor replacement costs into your purchase decision -- it is better to buy a durable mid-range product twice than a premium product that still wears out.
+Even the best products wear out faster with a very-high-energy dog like the Irish Setter.
+Factor replacement costs into your decision -- it's better to buy a solid mid-range product twice than a premium one that still wears out.

 Read reviews from other Irish Setter owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Irish Setter owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Irish Setter" within the review section.
+Filter Amazon reviews by searching "Irish Setter" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations